jamiemcg10/3-Man/README.md

 ## To play:
-1. Enter your name in the Name box and either:
+1. Enter your name in the Name box and either
     * start a game by clicking "Start new game", or
     * join a game by entering a friend's game code and clicking "Join existing game"
 2. When everyone you want to play with is in the waiting room, anyone can click the "Play" button to start the game